Georgia State Route 85

-State Route 85 (SR 85) is a 96.7 mi state highway in the west-central part of the U.S. state of Georgia.
+State Route 85 (SR 85) is a 96.49 mi state highway in the west-central part of the U.S. state of Georgia.
 It travels within portions of Muscogee, Harris, Talbot, Meriwether, Coweta, Fayette, and Clayton counties.
 It connects the Columbus and Forest Park areas, via Manchester, Woodbury, Senoia, Fayetteville, and Riverdale.

 Route description

 Muscogee and Harris counties

 GA SR 85 begins at an intersection with US 27/SR 1 in downtown Columbus.
 It continues to the northwest until it meets the southern terminus of SR 22 Connector.
-SR 85 then heads east and meets SR 219 before it has a second intersection with US 27/SR 1.
-At that intersection, US 27 Alt. begins, running concurrent with SR 85, up to the Harris–Talbot county line, where US 27 Alt. north/SR 85 Alt. north/SR 116 west take the left fork at an intersection while SR 85 north and SR 116 east take the right one.
+SR 85 then heads east as Manchester Expressway and meets SR 219 before it has a second intersection with US 27/SR 1.
+At that intersection, US 27 Alt. begins, running concurrent with SR 85.
+As Manchester Expressway, US 27 Alt./SR 85 have a junction with I-185 and then, after passing by Peachtree Mall and Columbus State University, travel northeast through Columbus as a freeway.
+There are four interchanges along the freeway section of Manchester Expressway, including one with the Fall Line Freeway (US 80/SR 22/(SR 540).
+At the point the highways meet SR 315 in Harris County, Manchester Expressway and its freeway section end.
+SR 315 shares a brief concurrency with US 27 Alt./SR 85 and then departs the road heading east.
+Upon crossing up to the Harris–Talbot county line, where US 27 Alt. north/SR 85 Alt. north/SR 116 west take the left fork at an intersection while SR 85 north and SR 116 east take the right one.